gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 1. SetEEPROMConfiguration.ino sets the following
   * Wi-Fi SSID and password pairs, put in priority order.
   * Wifi - Is the number of WiFi ssid and password pairs
+  * Azure IoT Hub or Event Bus Host name eg "MakerDen.azure-devices.net", Device ID, and Key.
+For IoT Hub get this information from the Device Explorer, for Event Hub, get from Azure Management Portal.
   * Geo location of the device
   * Deploy this app to the NodeMCU to write configuration settings to EEPROM